Help us keep your children safe:

 Stay at home or work

 Parents arriving at the school may interfere with police officers, firefighters and other emergency personnel.
-Your help in allowing these professionals to effectively do their jobs is essential and appreciated.
-In the event of an evacuation or early dismissal, parents will be notified by the District's rapid messaging system Connect-Ed as to where they may pick up their children.
+Your help in allowing these professionals to effectively do their jobs is appreciated.
+In the event of an evacuation or early dismissal, parents will be notified by the District's rapid messaging system Connect™5 as to where they may pick up their children at an established reunification location.

 Wait for information from the District